BusKetZz/STM32/STM32F401RE-Nucleo/Projects/bare_metal_tutorial/Notes/serial_wire_debug.md

 * The other advantage of SWD is that one can use the Serial Wire Viewer (SWV) for printf() statements for debugging process.

+## SWD and JTAG
+* JTAG was the traditional mechanism for debug connections for ARM7/9 family, but with the Cortex-M family, ARM introduced the Serial Wire Debug (SWD) Interface.
+SWD is designed to reduce the pin count required for debug from the 4 used by JTAG (excluding GND) down to 2.
+In addition, SWD interface provides one more pin called SWO (Serial Wire Output) which is used for Single Wire Viewing (SWV), which is a low cost tracing technology.